jlum07/TinyApp/README.md

 - An actual DB of some sort?
 One day I'm sure...
 - Implement tracking of unique visitor count.
 So far have the ground work done with cookies but need to work on the display output.
 - Possibly get rid of copy to clipboard alert.
 It's kind of annoying.
+- Look into using middleware (app.all) for visitor cookie so wouldn't need to be implemented by function on route.
 - More styling... always more styling :(